Degenerate coupled-cluster theory: Theories

-Perhaps the thorniest issue of the $\Delta$CC ansatz embodied by Eqs.\ (\ref{DCC_ansatz}) and (\ref{DCC_ansatz2}) is whether or not to include the second projector $\hat{P}_J$.
-It has been concluded that limiting the scope of the action of $e^{\hat{T}_J}$ by $\hat{P}_J$ in Eq.\ (\ref{DCC_ansatz}) is consistent with the same in Eq.\ (\ref{DCC_ansatz2}) and therefore more agreeable.
+Perhaps the thorniest issue of the $\Delta$CC ansatz is whether or not to include the second projector $\hat{P}_J$ in Eq.\ (\ref{DCC_ansatz}).
+It has been concluded that limiting the scope of the action of $e^{\hat{T}_J}$ by $\hat{P}_J$ in Eq.\ (\ref{DCC_ansatz}) is consistent with the same in Eq.\ (\ref{DCC_ansatz2}) and is deemed more sensible.
 This choice furthermore allows the use of the same, uniform formula and computer code to evaluate $\hat{P}_J e^{\hat{T}_J} | J\rangle$ at a given order of $\hat{T}_J$, explicitly maintaining the black-box nature of the method.
-However, it also seems possible to define an alternative black-box ansatz without the second project $\hat{P}_J$, which we may revisit in a future investigation.

-Introducing the new ansatz of SUMRCC theory for a general model space, to which $\Delta$CC theory is directly related, will be delayed until after the comparisons of the latter with various existing SUMRCC theories.
-See Sec.\ \ref{sec:newSUMRCC}.
+[In Sec.\ \ref{sec:newSUMRCC}, we shall consider yet another, non-black-box ansatz that does away with both the second projector $\hat{P}_J$ in Eq.\ (\ref{DCC_ansatz}) and the projector $\hat{P}_I$ in Eq.\ (\ref{DCC_ansatz2}).]